NHH-Data-Sci/R00_Data_Sci_Course_Launch/getting_acquainted_git.md

 - Created or logged into your GitHub account
 - Joined the Data Science GitHub Classroom
 - Claimed your own private copy of this assignment repository
-- Completed your first GitHub commit
+- Completed your first GitHub commit(s)

 ---